libertadcc/Game-of-thrones/README.md

-Do you know this Houses of Game of thrones?
+Do you know these Houses of Game of thrones?

 ## Data from: https://anapioficeandfire.com/